waffoiwafflu/freemarket_sample_67c/README.md

 |buyer_id|integer|null: false, foreign_key: true|

 ### Association
-- has_many :categorys
 - has_many :brands
 - has_many :pics
 - has_many :comments
 - belongs_to :user
-- belongs_to :category
-- belongs_to :brand
 - belongs_to :saler, :class_name: "User"
 - belongs_to :buyer, :class_name: "User"